As an Amazon Associate I earn from qualifying purchases.

 So thanks to Fuchsia Dunlop, whose Chinese regional cookbooks always have at least a few game recipes.
 I found this dish in her Sichuan cookbook, Land of Plenty.
 I have modified her recipe to suit wild rabbits, which are smaller, denser and can be a lot tougher than a domestic bunny.

 Squirrels will also work really well in this recipe, too.
 Oh, and if you are skeeved out by eating rabbits and squirrels, you can use chicken as a replacement.
 But I hope you possess the intestinal fortitude to cook with rabbit.

-Back to this Chinese rabbit dish.
+Back to this Sichuan rabbit dish.
 Blessed with a rabbit that Holly brought home, I wanted to make it stretch for the two of us.
 This recipe did the trick.

 Basically, you gently braise the rabbit, then pull or cut all the meat off the bones.
 Cube it, then toss the meat with a spicy mixture of chile paste, black bean paste, soy, scallions and peanuts.
 It’s pretty damn awesome, especially if you make the special topping Dunlop attributes to a Chengdu woman named Chen Yonghui: peanuts, Sichuan peppercorns and toasted sesame seeds, all toasted and ground.

 A word on Sichuan peppercorns.
 They’re not actually pepper, and there is no substitute.
 They are very floral, almost citrusy — and they make your mouth a little numb.
 You can skip them, but using them makes this dish really authentic.
 Sichuan peppercorns can be found in some supermarkets, or you can buy them online.

 - 2 cottontail rabbits or squirrels or 1 domestic rabbit

 - A 2-3 inch piece of ginger, unpeeled and chopped